-With OVH US Failover IPs, connecting your virtual machines to the Internet can be a breeze.
+With OVHcloud Failover IPs, connecting your virtual machines to the Internet can be a breeze.
 Follow this tutorial to configure networking on your CentOS 7 VM.

 - Configuring Network Settings in a CentOS 7 VM

 - How to Connect a VM to the Internet Using VMware ESXi 6.5